bevy_app/

 82/// The schedule that contains logic that must run before [`Update`].
 For example, a system that reads raw keyboard

-83/// input OS events into an `Events` resource.
-This enables systems in [`Update`] to consume the events from the `Events`
+83/// input OS events into a `Messages` resource.
+This enables systems in [`Update`] to consume the messages from the `Messages`

 84/// resource without actually knowing about (or taking a direct scheduler dependency on) the "os-level keyboard event system".